-Primo, by Melissa Kelly, is an organic Italian restaurant featuring ingredients from an on-site vegetable garden.
-Citron, An American Brasserie, offers Contemporary American cuisine with nightly specials and wine selection.
+Primo, by Melissa Kelly, is an organic Italian restaurant featuring ingredients from an onsite vegetable garden.
+Citron, An American Brasserie, offers Contemporary American cuisine with nightly specials and wine selections.
 A poolside bar is available as well.

 SeaWorld Orlando is 4.8 km from the property.
 Marriott Orlando Grande Lakes is 19.3 km from Orlando International Airport, and the lazy river is amazing.

 Contact our luxury travel concierge for a better deal.

 Located on 8701 World Center Drive Orlando, Florida 32821, 5 miles from Disney.
 This is a Marriott Category 5 property and costs from 35,000 points per night.

 Just a couple of miles from Walt Disney World Resort, one of the best choices for families is the Orlando World Center Marriott.
 This is the closest Marriott hotel to the theme park, and it offers a load of onsite supervised activities for children.
 The hotel is a nice resort, but there are many additional fees, and there are very few benefits for Bonvoy Platinum Elite members.

 There are four pools, including one with waterfalls and three waterslides.
 Kids particularly enjoy the pool laser show at night and, of course, the water slides.